Have you ever wondered what to do with your money?

 Venturing into uncharted territory represents the pinnacle of chaos, which makes it our riskiest option.
 If we're just starting a business, this is where we naturally begin the glorious journey.

 Investing in the unknown is where frameworks for capital budgeting, business cases, and basic financial projections prove increasingly useful, as they provide standard processes for evaluating the assumptions underpinning whether an investment is worthwhile.
-Unfortunately, these topics are a bit beyond the scope of this post and warrant their own discussions.
+Unfortunately, how we actually do each of these activities is beyond the scope of this post and warrants their own discussions.

 The riskier nature of these investment decisions requires an additional level of scrutiny when compared to investing in current activities.
 As a result of the increased uncertainty, our choice of metrics tend to focus on expected future benefits.

 Some metrics to consider: